-Kao-Shan Chen\, Yi-Hung Chen
+Kao-Shan Chen^{1}, Yi-Hung Chen2

-Dept. of Business Administration, Vanung University, elic@vnu.edu.tw Graduate School of Business and Management, Vanung University, elain0818@gmail.com
+1 Dept. of Business Administration, Vanung University, elic@vnu.edu.tw 2Graduate School of Business and Management, Vanung University, elain0818@gmail.com

 In 2020, when the world was ravaged by the Covid-19 Pandemic, Taiwan was the first to adopt the method of containment to respond to the attack of the virus.
 Although it has effectively blocked the invasion of Taiwan by the Covid-19 Pandemic, the first-line aviation industry and the business of travel agencies have rapidly shrunk to less than 10%, and travel agencies are facing an unprecedented crisis.
 The main purpose of this paper is to study the impact of travel agencies' crisis management practices on willingness of employee retention and business operations during the COVID-19 outbreak.
 The results of the study found that there are significant differences in the different statistical variables on crisis management practice and the effect of crisis management practice.
-Secondly, crisis management practices have a positive impact on business operations.
-Fourth, the talent management, labor force and cost control included in the crisis management practice have a positive impact on willingness of employee retention and business operations.
+Secondly, crisis management practices have a positive impact on employees' willingness to stay.
+Third, crisis management practices have a positive impact on business operations.
+Fourth, the talent management, labor force and cost control included in the crisis management practice have a positive impact on willingness of employee retention and business operation.